 Emission-free nuclear power that is not dependent on conditions helps to achieve Finland's challenging climate targets.
 With the nuclear electricity produced by TVO, we can avoid millions of tons of carbon dioxide emissions every year compared with the production of the same amount of electricity with coal.

-Almost 40 years of electricity for Finnish needs
+40 years of electricity for Finnish needs

 TVO is a limited liability company founded in 1969.
-The nuclear power plant operated by TVO in Olkiluoto in the municipality of Eurajoki has produced electricity for Finnish consumption for almost 40 years.
+The nuclear power plant operated by TVO in Olkiluoto in the municipality of Eurajoki has produced electricity for Finnish consumption for 40 years in autumn 2018.
 The Olkiluoto 1 and 2 plant units were constructed to satisfy the growing electricity demand of the Finnish energy-intensive industries.
 Over the past few decades, TVO has developed from an industrial resource to a base load power producer that benefits society as a whole.
 Today, the Olkiluoto power plant produces approximately one sixth of Finland’s total electricity consumption.
 Through its direct owners, TVO’s nuclear electricity brings well-being to 132 municipalities.
 These municipalities are shareholders in more than 50 energy companies that serve as a route for distributing electricity from Olkiluoto throughout Finland.
 TVO's biggest shareholder is Pohjolan Voima Oy with a 58.5 percent shareholding in TVO.

 OL1 and OL2 rank among the best nuclear power units in the world in terms of reliability.
 Olkiluoto plant units have produced an approximate total of 481 billion kilowatt-hours (kWh) of climate-friendly electricity.
 With the nuclear electricity produced by TVO, we can avoid carbon dioxide emissions of 11 millions of tons every year compared with the production of the same amount of electricity with coal.
 This amount corresponds to the total annual carbon dioxide emissions of all road traffic in Finland.
 The calculation is based on the emission factors indicated by IPCC (Intergovernmental Panel on Climate Change).